imyoungmin/NED/WikiParser/README.md

 ### 2. Compiling disambiguation collections

 Now, we'll build the surface forms dictionary, `ned_dictionary`, and the linking collection, `ned_linking`.
-For this, comment out anything related to SIF computation from previous step (we don't want to erase any currently loaded data in the SIF collections!).
+For this task comment out anything related to SIF computation from previous step (we don't want to erase any currently loaded data in the SIF collections!).
 Then, execute the following commands:
 ```
 nedParser = NP.NEDParser()